jnahlers/mpl-histcolorbar/docs/contributing.rst

 Design
 ------
-mpl-histcolorbar provides a drop-in replacement for matplotlib's colorbar that displays a histogram of the data used to generate the colorbar.
+mpl-histcolorbar is intended as a drop-in replacement for matplotlib's colorbar.
+As such, the API is intended to be compatible with matplotlib's colorbar.

+A matplotlib colorbar is drawn using `pcolormesh <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.pcolormesh.html>`_, which "creates a pseudocolor plot with a non-regular rectangular grid."
+As a standard colorbar only varies in one dimension, the pcolormesh is a 1xN grid, where N is the number of colors in the colormap.
+The basis of the histcolorbar is to extend this to an MxN grid, where M is (related to) the maximum of the histogram of the scalarmappable data used to generate the colorbar.

 Testing
 -------